phongduong/my-portfolio/data/posts/set-required-version-for-your-node-project.md

 date: 2021-01-07T07:53:34.122Z
 tag: nodejs
 ---
 You can require the Node version that your application will run on.
-You do that by specifying the `node` version in the `engines` property of your project's `package.json`.
+You do that by specifying the `node` version in the `engines` property of your application's `package.json`.

 ```json
 { "engines" : { "node" : "14" } }